YassineChayrrou/RLink/README.md

 Given that this project is in it's alpha release what you can do is very limited however pretty fun to play around with.
 - currenty, you can navigate your robot using built in arrow and joystick controllers.
 - Monitor robot position within a map in the web interface
-- Connect and Disconnect as a registered user, the auth api is fully JWT authentication, and its fully implemented with forgot password and email retrieval option.
+- Connect and Disconnect as a registered user, the authentication api is fully implemented with options such as forgot password and email retrieval option using mail server etc...

 **What you will eventually be able to do:**